-(e) Wash-Up/Clothes Change
+(f) Wash-Up/Clothes Change

 All employees shall be ready to work at the start of their shift.
-Employees assigned to jobs where coveralls are required will be allowed no more than eighteen (18) minutes for wash-up and/or clothes change activity to be taken at the end of the shift unless otherwise permitted.
+Employees assigned to jobs where company issued clothing is required will be allowed no more than eighteen (18) minutes for wash-up and/or clothes change activity to be taken at the end of the shift unless otherwise permitted.
+Employees are not permitted to leave the site early while utilizing this time.

-(f) Notification of Change
+(g) Notification of Change

-The Union shall be notified in advance when possible of any extended change in the present working schedule; however, the provisions of this Contract shall not be considered as a guarantee by the Company of a minimum number of hours per day or per week or pay in lieu thereof, nor a limitation on the maximum hours per day or per week which may be required to meet operating conditions.
+The Union shall be notified in advance of any extended change in the present working schedule; however, the provisions of this Contract shall not be considered as a guarantee by the Company of a minimum number of hours per day or per week or pay in lieu thereof, nor a limitation on the maximum hours per day or per week which may be required to meet operating conditions.

-(g) Salaried Exempt Employees
+(h) Salaried Exempt Employees